Garden of the Gods: History

-The garden's red rock formations were created during a geological upheaval along a natural fault line millions of years ago.
+The garden's red rock formations were created millions of years ago during a geological upheaval event called the Laramide Orogeny.
 Archaeological evidence shows that prehistoric people visited Garden of the Gods about 1330 BC.
 At about 250 BC, Native American people camped in the park; they are believed to have been attracted to wildlife and plant life in the area and used overhangs created by the rocks for shelter.
-Many native peoples have reported a connection to Garden of the Gods, including Apache, Cheyenne, Comanche, Kiowa, Lakota, Pawnee, Shoshone, and Ute people.
+Many native peoples have reported a connection to Garden of the Gods: Apache, Cheyenne, Comanche, Kiowa, Lakota, Pawnee, Shoshone and Ute people.

 Multiple American Indian Nations traveled through Garden of the Gods.
 The Utes' oral traditions tell of their creation at the Garden of the Gods, and petroglyphs have been found in the park that are typical of early Utes.
 The Utes found red rocks to have a spiritual connection and camped near Manitou Springs and the creek near Rock Ledge Ranch bordering Garden of the Gods.
 The Old Ute Trail went past Garden of the Gods to Ute Pass and led later explorers through Manitou Springs.
 Starting in the 16th century, Spanish explorers and later European American explorers and trappers traveled through the area, including Lt.
 John C. Frémont and Lt.
 George Frederick Ruxton, who recorded their visits in their journals.